 I love great coffee.
 If you’ve been following my site for any length of time, you know I go to great lengths to have a great cup of coffee no matter where I am.
 Colombia is famous around the world for its incredible coffee, so when Uncover Colombia invited me on a coffee farm tour in the heart of Colombia’s coffee region, I couldn’t pass up the opportunity to learn more about my favorite drink.

-Our guide, Gustavo, met us at Los Girasoles Hostel where we were staying, and we hopped in the back of an old school Jeep straight out of the 1950s, but still running strong.
+Our guide, Gustavo, met us at Los Girasoles Hostel where we were staying in Salento, and we hopped in the back of an old school Jeep straight out of the 1950s, but still running strong.

 These Jeeps are the primary means of public transport around the town of Salento, including down to the famous Cocora Valley.

 As we made our way to the coffee farm, Gustavo loaded us up with information about what goes into a really good cup of coffee, we discussed the prevalence of instant coffee among Colombians and the growing trend toward real coffee.

 Gustavo, a barista as well as a tour guide, also tested our appreciation of real coffee by asking how we prepare coffee at home — Aeropress and a hand-held burr grinder, all the way, even while traveling.

 After a short ride along some bumpy roads, we pulled up to an idyllic Finca featuring a beautiful traditional house at its center with a wrap-around patio, and red railings.
 I really do love the countryside homes in Colombia.

 We were joined by Jose who works as the coffee farm guide who promptly tied baskets around our waist and led us up the hill to a small covered area.

 Jose told us about the history of El Ocaso, how we will experience the full cycle of coffee from seed to plant, to harvest, to drying, and finally tasting — missing only the roasting process here on the farm, which is completed in a nearby town.